Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Deferred Experimental Results for

 \subsubsection{Experimental Results of $d=3$ Actions}

 We first provide the results of $d=3$ actions using \textit{distributional} output.
 Similar to the experimental results in \Cref{ssec:exp-results-openweight}, the model is trained with $d=3$ actions and a time horizon of $T=25$ using a mixture of the \mybluehyperlink{gaussianmu}{Gaussian}, \mybluehyperlink{uniform}{Uniform}, and \mybluehyperlink{sine}{Sine-trend} rewards, with policy space $\Pi= \Delta(\cA)$.
-However, the experimental results in this section are using \textit{distributional} output and \textit{policy-with-reasoning} format.
-The same as \Cref{ssec:exp-results-openweight}, we also evaluate it with time horizon $T=50$ and a mixture of the \mybluehyperlink{gaussianmu}{Gaussian}, \mybluehyperlink{uniform}{Uniform}, and \mybluehyperlink{sine}{Sine-trend} rewards.
+However, the experiments in this section use \textit{distributional} output and \textit{policy-with-reasoning} format.
+As in \Cref{ssec:exp-results-openweight}, we also evaluate it with time horizon $T=50$ and a mixture of the \mybluehyperlink{gaussianmu}{Gaussian}, \mybluehyperlink{uniform}{Uniform}, and \mybluehyperlink{sine}{Sine-trend} rewards.
 From \Cref{fig:open-FOL-indist-appendix-A3}, we can conclude that \briefalgorithmexpand{} cannot minimize the regret for $d=3$ actions.
 However, in \Cref{sec:training-gpt}, we consistently succeed in training with distributional output.
-We therefore hypothesize that this is due to the \textit{low-entropy simplex bias} of the open-weight (or weak) models, which we explain in the following subsection.
+We therefore hypothesize that this is due to the \textit{high-entropy simplex bias} of the open-weight (or weak) models, which we explain in the following subsection.